 - Copying all, some, or none of your database tables between environments.

 - Separate developer workspaces from more finessed staged versions for stakeholders.

-- Manage separate settings per environment (e.g. the ability to test staging or development on PHP 7, while keeping production on PHP 5.6).
+- Manage separate settings per environment (e.g. the ability to test staging or development on PHP 7.4, while keeping production on PHP 7.3).